-Performance outcomes Acceptable outcomes PO13 Ponds are designed, constructed, managed and maintained to avoid leakage, ensure immunity from flooding, and minimise biosecurity and disease risks.
-Editor's note: Risk assessment considerations can be found in the Guidelines for constructing and maintaining aquaculture containment structures: Guidelines for best practice in-ground pond construction for aquaculture , Department of Agriculture, Fisheries and Forestry, 2007.
+Performance outcomes Acceptable outcomes Land-based aquaculture PO13 Ponds are designed, constructed, managed and maintained to avoid leakage, ensure immunity from flooding, and minimise biosecurity and disease risks.
 AO13.1 Appropriate risk assessment has been undertaken with regards to site and design options, and the outcomes of the risk assessment are applied to the development proposed.
-AND AO13.2 The development is not located on flood prone land .
-AND AO13.3 Ponds are constructed above the highest astronomical tide .
+AND Editor's note: Risk assessment considerations can be found in the Guidelines for constructing and maintaining aquaculture containment structures: Guidelines for best practice in-ground pond construction for aquaculture , Department of Agriculture, Fisheries and Forestry, 2007.
+AO13.2 The development is not located on flood prone land.
+AND AO13.3 Ponds are constructed above the highest astronomical tide.
 AND AO13.4 Containers used to cultivate aquaculture fisheries resources are constructed with the lowest point of the top of wall at least the height of the Q100 flood level, or no lower than the highest known or recorded flood level if Q100 is unavailable.
 AND AO13.5 Containers used for treatment and settlement are constructed so that the lowest point on the top of wall is at least the height of the Q50 flood level.
-AND AO13.6 An appropriate size and number of overflow outlets are constructed 0.5 metres from the lowest point on the top of wall.
+AND AO13.6 An appropriate size and number of overflow outlets are constructed o.5 metres from the lowest point on the top of wall.
 AND AO13.7 All in-ground structures, including any structure or impoundment used for the collection or treatment of wastewater, are constructed so as to adequately prevent the ingress of stormwater run-off, for example, by constructing a bund or levee wall around the structure or impoundment.
 AND AO13.8 Control over the release of water from all ponds , tanks and drainage systems within the premises is able to be maintained at all times.
 AND AO13.9 All reasonable and practicable measures to ensure that all waters (for example, ponds , tanks , aquaria) on the premises are screened to prevent the escape of any aquaculture fisheries resources (eggs, juveniles or adults) into Queensland waters.
 AND AO13.10 Where water is to be introduced for aquaculture , the water is screened to prevent the movement of any juvenile or adult wild fauna (excepting zooplankton) into the premises.
-Editor's note: Management arrangements for potentially high-risk activities in the context of ecologically sustainable development (ESD) for aquaculture facilities FAMOPoo1 , Department of Primary Industries and Fisheries, 2004 provides guidance on how to meet the acceptable outcomes.
+Editor's note: Management arrangements for potentially high-risk activities in the context of ecologically sustainable development (ESD) for aquaculture facilities FAMOPoo1, Department of Primary Industries and Fisheries, 2004 provides guidance on how to meet the acceptable outcomes.
 PO14 Land based aquaculture facilities that hold fish capable of overland escape are designed to prevent overland escape.
 AO14.1 The aquaculture area is secured to prevent the overland escape of aquaculture product by maintaining a perimeter barrier that is impervious to all size classes of the aquaculture fisheries resources .
-PO15 Land-based bioremediation practices for the purpose of aquaculture are designed, constructed, managed and maintained to minimise impacts on fisheries resources .
+PO15 Land -based bioremediation practices for the purpose of aquaculture are designed, constructed, managed and maintained to minimise impacts on fisheries resources .
 AO15.1 Where fish are used for bioremediation purposes, only approved fish species are to be used.